gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Uninstall-AIPScanner.md

 # Uninstall-AIPScanner

 ## SYNOPSIS
-Uninstalls Azure Information Protection Scanner service.
+Uninstalls the Windows Server service for the Azure Information Protection scanner.

 ## SYNTAX